7span/flutter-launchpad-docs/docs/app_translation/about.md

 ### Implementation :

 - We are using a [**slang**](https://pub.dev/packages/slang) package for localization.
-- Localization is configured by default in the boilerplate.
+- Localization is configured by default in the Flutter Launchpad.
 - You just need to add the key-value pair of the localization keys inside app_translations package.

 Add a key-value pair like this in the `i18n` folder: